steve-ongera/django-auth-app/README.md

 This README provides a comprehensive guide to your Django authentication project.
 Customize the placeholders (like project name, URLs, contact information) to match your specific project details.

-Would you like me to elaborate on any section or provide any additional details about the README?